Hope Park Church, St Andrews: Ministry

-The current minister (since 2011) is the Reverend Allan McCafferty BSc BD, who was previously minister at Kirkwall East Parish Church, Orkney.
+The charge is currently vacant.
+From 2011 until 2023, the minister was the Reverend Allan McCafferty BSc BD, who was previously minister at Kirkwall East Parish Church, Orkney.
 He succeeded the Reverend David Arnott, who was minister from 1996 until 2010.
 On 27 October 2010 Mr Arnott was nominated to be the Moderator of the General Assembly of the Church of Scotland for 2011–2012.